Facts About COVID-19 Virus

 24 hours on cardboard

 2-3 days on plastic or stainless steel

 6. How advanced is the epidemic in the United States?

-Researchers have determined Covid-19 virus has been circulating in some United States communities undetected since early January, 2020.
-The U.S. has been slower than several other countries to implement testing to identify and quarantine infected persons to slow the spread, so a large epidemic is expected.
-It was expected that between 30% and 65% of all Americans (95 to 214 Million) will become infected over the first year, 2.4 to 21 Million will require hospitalization, and 200,000 to 1.7 Million will die from the virus.
-The eventual numbers will depend on how successful are efforts to make it spread slowly enough that the hospitals will not run out of personnel and beds needed to keep up with the number of new critical cases (925,000 hospital beds including 100,000 critical care beds in the U.S.) It is estimated that there are 5 to 10 infected persons in the community for every person diagnosed with Covid-19 infection in the community.
-We are advised to assume everyone we meet may be infected and that every surface we touch may harbor virus.
+Researchers determined Covid-19 virus was circulating in some U.S. communities undetected since early January, 2020.
+The U.S. has been slower than several other countries to implement testing to identify and quarantine infected persons to slow the spread, so initially a large epidemic was expected with 30% to 65% of all Americans (95 to 214 Million) becoming infected over the first year, 2.4 to 21 Million would require hospitalization, and 200,000 to 1.7 Million expected to eventually die from the virus.
+The eventual numbers would depend on how successful were efforts to make it spread slowly enough that the hospitals did not run out of personnel and beds needed to keep up with the number of new critical cases (925,000 hospital beds including 100,000 critical care beds in the U.S.) The virus toll has been less than initially feared due to the unexpectedly strong compliance of most Americans with recommended public health measures.
+By 7/18/20 the U.S. has had 3,711,224 cases and 140,114 deaths (3.8%).
+It was estimated that there were 5 to 10 infected persons for every person diagnosed with Covid-19 infection in the community.
+We should assume everyone we meet may be infected and that every surface we touch may harbor virus.

 7. How long will this pandemic last?

 It will come in repeated waves every winter for 2 years.